hpcaitech/ColossalAI/colossalai/inference/README.md

 Modeling contains models, layers, and policy, which are hand-crafted for better performance easier usage.
 Integrated with `shardformer`, users can define their own policy or use our preset policies for specific models.
 Our modeling files are aligned with [Transformers](https://github.com/huggingface/transformers).
 For more details about the usage of modeling and policy, please check `colossalai/shardformer`.

-# Online Service
+## Online Service
 Colossal-Inference supports fast-api based online service.
 Simple completion and chat are both supported.
 Follow the commands below and you can simply construct a server with both completion and chat functionalities.
 For now we support `Llama2`,`Llama3` and `Baichuan2` model, etc. we will fullfill the blank quickly.

-## API

 ### Completion
 Completion api is used for single sequence request, like answer a question or complete words.
 ### Chat
 Chat api is used for conversation-style request, which often includes dialogue participants(i.e. roles) and corresponding words.
 Considering the input data are very different from normal inputs, we introduce Chat-Template to match the data format in chat models.
 #### chat-template
 Followed `transformers`, we add the chat-template argument.
 As chat models have been trained with very different formats for converting conversations into a single tokenizable string.
 Using a format that matches the training data is extremely important.
 This attribute(chat_template) is inclueded in HuggingFace tokenizers, containing a Jinja template that converts conversation histories into a correctly formatted string.
-You can refer to the [blog](https://huggingface.co/blog/chat-templates) for more information.
+You can refer to the [HuggingFace-blog](https://huggingface.co/blog/chat-templates) for more information.
 We also provide a simple example temlate bellow.
 Both str or file style chat template are supported.
-## Usage
+### Usage
-### Args for customizing your server
+#### Args for customizing your server
 The configuration for api server contains both serving interface and engine backend.
 For Interface:
 - `--host`: The host url on your device for the server.